 A different burden of proof

-Impeachment, on the other hand, can only do those things.
+Impeachment ONLY removes someone from office.
 Removal from office is the primary remedy offered by impeachment.
-Should the impeachment be successful, the United States Senate may undertake a separate vote to bar the impeached individual from holding federal office in the future.
+Should the impeachment be successful, the United States Senate may undertake a separate vote to bar the impeached individual from holding federal office.

 The Senate has held that this secondary vote only requires a simple majority.
-The Senate may not impose jail time, fines, or other penalties, however, so if the goal is to punish a former president for wrongs committed while in office, impeachment must be supplemented by normal criminal prosecution.
+Therefore, the Senate may not impose jail time, fines, or other penalties.
+However, if the goal is to punish a former president for wrongs committed while in office, impeachment must be supplemented by normal criminal prosecution.

 Impeaching To Prosecute